thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-TRANSFER-VOLUME.md

 ## Purpose

-The purpose of the token-transfer-volume rule is to reduce high trading volatility periods by allowing developers to set a volume percentage of the token's total supply that can be traded within a period.
-When the total traded percentage limit is reached, transfers are suspended until the next period begins.
+The purpose of the token-transfer-volume rule is to reduce high trading volatility periods by allowing developers to set a maximum volume (as a percentage of the token's total supply) that can be traded within a period of time.
+When the trading volume maximum is reached, transfers are suspended until the next period begins.

 ## Tokens Supported